leahiel/Primitive-StoryFormat/Scope-Document.md

 ### 0.1 Technical Notes:
 Primitive can be broken down, very roughly, into a few parts in this version: The parser, the export options page, the HTML export, and the EPUB export.

+Because exporting to EPUB is the most critical feature of Primitive, all considerations should be made in regards to this.
+For instance, when parsing the Twine HTML story data, line breaks should be removed and each paragraph should be placed within a `<p>` HTML element.